tip-org/tools-paper/paper.md

 This works when `match` expressions are only in the right hand side of an branch or the top level of a function.
 To be able to use this pass, we first run another provided transformation that commutes `match` expressions "upwards" in function definitions.

-## Back and forth between case and if-then-else

-What transformations were needed to make this run smooth?
-Say something about the examples from the Leon benchmark suite.
+If the problem is provided by if-then-else expressions, another transformations in the toolbox transforms it back into efficient `match` expressions.

 ## Applying structural induction